xvf17/breakfast/b/bahamas.md

 15 August, 2021

 Bahamian breakfast: Chicken Souse and Johnny Cake.
-The lime in teh souse was surprisingly strong, giving it a much lighter flaver than I epxected.
+The lime in the souse was surprisingly strong, giving it a much lighter flavor than I expected.
 Very enjoyable.

 [souse recipe](https://www.allrecipes.com/recipe/163906/bahamian-chicken-souse/)
 <br>